aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 ### Encryting data

 In order to encrypt data, you must use either our out-of-the-box integration with the AWS Encryption SDK, or install another encryption provider of your own.
-Encrypting data will temporarily result in the loss of its original type, and the encrypted data will be represented as a string while it is in ciphertext form.
+Encrypting data will temporarily result in the loss of the data's original type, as the encrypted data will be represented as a string while it is in ciphertext form.
 After decryption, the data will regain its original type.

 You can still use the masking feature while using any encryption provider.